Environment and Waste

 When a system comes to us for repair it is expected the majority of the time we can repair it.

-However at the point a customer deems a system beyond economical repair and no longer has any use for it the system becomes waste.
-It is at the point it is decided the system is “Waste at the place of Production” and we are limited on how long we can store it for before it must be collected to one year.
+However at the point a customer deems a system beyond economical repair and no longer has any use for the system it becomes waste.
+It is at the point it is decided the system is “Waste at the place of Production” and we are limited on how long we can store it for.

 This makes it difficult for us to recover parts from one or more systems to make one or more good systems unless a customer specifically says the system is not waste and they intend for it to be used in that way.